 Jeppesen’s Montreal office focuses on development of software solutions for crew optimization.
 Boeing’s operations in Canada also support the C-17 Globemaster III Sustainment Partnership (GSP) and MHLH for CH-147 programs.

 Boeing subsidiary Aviall provides global operations services and support for general aviation, airlines and military customers and is the largest diversified aircraft parts distributor in the world.
-Aviall has five customer service and stocking locations in Canada: Vancouver, B.C.; Calgary, Alta; Winnipeg, Man.; Toronto, Ont., and Montreal, Que., as well as a battery repair service centre in Toronto, Ont.
+Aviall has four customer service and stocking locations in Canada: Vancouver, B.C.; Toronto, Ont., and Montreal, Que., as well as a battery repair service centre in Toronto, Ont.
 Key accounts include Air Canada Express, Canadian Helicopters, StandardAero, WestJet, CanJet, Bombardier, Pratt & Whitney Canada, MTU Maintenance Canada and Bell Helicopter.

 Boeing Partnerships in Canada